-Rick Archer: Okay, so almost 15 years ago.
-And so once you’ve finally dropped that sea anchor, did the did the ship of your life begin to sail more swiftly?
+Rick: Okay, so almost 15 years ago.
+And so once you finally dropped that sea anchor, did the ship of your life begin to sail more swiftly?

-Gloriji: Well, what happened was, I thought I was going to have to go to India, or find a teacher there or something.
-I thought, that’s what you did.
-I didn’t know that there was anything especially local that could support this.
-And one day I was in an Indian restaurant practicing my Ayurveda diet that I had gotten into, when I first awakened, I weighed over 300 pounds, and could hardly walk or breathe.
-And some of this was really helping me to feel healthy.
-And I was doing yoga and walking and all of that now.
-And then.
-So I was, I just noticed a couple of guys in the restaurant, and I knew they were spiritual, I could tell.
-And I wanted to meet somebody, I didn’t know anyone that was on a path like this.
-And I introduced myself.
-And one of them turned out to be the pastor of a spiritual center, where they openly investigated every philosophy, religion and ism under the, under the sun, and just drinking from the well of truth in each one.
-And that was David Leonard, I met him.
-Oh nice.
-He invited me to the center and I’ve been going ever since I’m on the board there.
-And I just love that is a beautiful community right here in Huntsville.
-And that’s a secret.
+Gloriji: Well, what happened was I thought I was going to have to go to India or find a teacher there or something.
+I thought that’s what you did.
+I didn’t know that there was anything, especially local, that could support this.
+One day I was in an Indian restaurant practicing my Ayurveda diet that I had gotten into.
+When I first awakened I weighed over 300 pounds and could hardly walk or breathe and some of this was really helping me to feel healthy and I was doing yoga and walking and all of that now.
+So I just noticed a couple of guys in the restaurant and I knew they were spiritual, I could tell, and I wanted to meet somebody.
+I didn’t know anyone that was on a path like this and I introduced myself and one of them turned out to be the pastor of a spiritual center where they openly investigated every philosophy, religion and ism under the sun and just drinking from the well of truth in each one.
+That was David Leonard, I met him and he invited me to the center and I’ve been going ever since.
+I’m on the board there, and I just love it.
+It’s a beautiful community right here in Huntsville and it’s a secret.
 Not enough people know about it.
-Well, maybe they will now.
+Well, maybe they will know.

-Rick Archer: That’s great.
-I have a friend who lives in Huntsville, who used to play lead guitar in a band I was in when I was like 14-15 years old.
-I have to tell him about it, he might enjoy that.
+Rick: That’s great.
+I have a friend who lives in Huntsville who used to play lead guitar in a band I was in when I was like 14, 15 years old.
+I’ll have to tell him about it, he might enjoy that.

-Gloriji: That’s great.
+Gloriji: Oh, that’s great.
 I would love to see him.

-Rick Archer: Incidentally, we might as well segue just briefly into the fact that your other brother was lead guitarist for the band Steppenwolf.
-That’s pretty cool.
+Rick: Yeah.
+Incidentally, we might as well segue just briefly into the fact that your other brother was lead guitarist for the band Steppenwolf.

-Rick Archer: that’s what I was.
-That’s when I was listening to them.
-In fact, ironically, they had a song called the pusher and there was a line that said, you know, I’ve seen a lot of people walking around with tombstones in their eyes.
-So it sort of hits close to home in terms of what happened to your brother, your other brother.
+Rick: Yeah, that’s when I was listening to them.
+In fact, ironically they had a song called “The Pusher” and there was a line that said, you know I’ve seen a lot of people walking around with tombstones in their eyes.
+So it sort of hits close to home in terms of what happened to your other brother.

-Gloriji: Right?
-Yeah.
-Sure.
-They were very outspoken against, like cutting drug abuse, you know.
-And they were very political at the time.
-Steppenwolf was out there?
-Yeah.
+Gloriji: Right, yeah, true.
+They were very outspoken against drug abuse, you know, and they were very political at the time.
+Steppenwolf was out there, yeah.

-Rick Archer: So, okay, so you got involved in this spiritual group, and you’re still involved in it.
-And, you know, it’s interesting to trace the trajectory of a person’s life.
-Because people can locate their own life at various points along such a trajectory, you know, I mean, they can probably many people can locate their life along the the drug part of it or the drinking part of it.
-And also, it provides hope and inspiration to those who might be in a situation like that and feel like there’s no way out.
-I mean, that’s one of the reasons I think it’s really was one of the reasons I started BatGap.
-But it’s also one of the reasons I guess, like you in particular is extremely valuable.
-I mean, you can impact a lot of lives just by your example of a greater, greater blessing than that truly, you know, I mean, it’s, it’s interesting, Rick, because I look over it, and we’re speaking about it today, but I don’t, I don’t feel it’s interesting, I can feel some of the old feelings as we are talking.
-But they no longer define me in any way.
-And now that I can remember someone saying to me a long time ago, you know, there’s just a point where your scars become stars.
-And I think that’s really true.
-Because these things really, if, if we choose to can make us open to growing flowers in beautiful ways.
-And then, you know, whether you’re aware of it or not, people are touched by that.
-Yeah, that’s my experience.
-And, you know, I mean, I’m tempted to revisit the point we made a little while ago about God being merciful, and there being an evolutionary purpose to the universe, ultimately, I really feel that I don’t feel like I feel I mean, firstly, I’m, I also am not squeamish about using the word God, if we understand it, if we understand it correctly, as you know, this all pervading intelligence that orchestrates everything.
-But also, why is there a universe I mean, it seems to me that the universe is demonstrates that its tendency is to create more and more sophisticated expressions, which are more and more capable of embodying that intelligence which lies at its core.
-And so that, so that divine intelligence can just become more and more of a living reality.
-And that may sound a little bit philosophical.
-But if you have that understanding, I think it, it can really be a guiding light for one’s life, because you know, how you were saying how, after you began to awaken and clear up, you see the butterflies and the trees in the world became so and you can think about how bleak and miserable the world must appear to so many people.
-And if they realized that the very same world, if we just could see that the intrinsic beauty of it could be so profoundly transformed.
-That’s kind of something to aim for.
+Rick: And you know, I mean, I’m tempted to revisit the point we made a little while ago about God being merciful and there being an evolutionary purpose to the universe ultimately.
+I really feel that.
+I don’t feel like … I mean, firstly, I also am not squeamish about using the word “God” if we understand it correctly, as you know, this all-pervading intelligence that orchestrates everything.
+But also, why is there a universe?
+I mean, it seems to me that the universe demonstrates that its tendency is to create more and more sophisticated expressions, which are more and more capable of embodying that intelligence which lies at its core, and so that divine intelligence can just become more and more of a living reality.
+And that may sound a little bit philosophical, but if you have that understanding, I think it can really be a guiding light for one’s life.
+Because you know how you were saying how after you began to awaken and clear up, you’d see the butterflies and the trees and the world became so … and you can think about how bleak and miserable the world must appear to so many people.
+If they realize that the very same world, if we just could see the intrinsic beauty of it, could be so profoundly transformed, that’s kind of something to aim for.